kevin-chalmers/set10108/labs/lab05/README.md

 # Distributed Parallelism with MPI

 For the next two practicals it might be useful to work with a partner so you can get work on the distributed work we are undertaking.
-There is quite a bit of setup to do in this practical, so take your time and ensure everything is done correctly.
+There is quite a bit of setup to do in this practical, so take your time and ensure everything works correctly.

 ## Installing MPI

 We are going to use Microsoft's HPC SDK to support our MPI work.
-To do this you need the following three items installed:
+To do this you need to install the following three items:

 **NOW REPLACED BY 2016**